brimelow/Response-for-Brackets/README.md

 11. With a media query selected, you can select a DOM element and hit Cmd-E to go into a response quick edit.

 ##There's an easier way##
-Just follow the steps I show the video below:
+Just follow the steps I show the video below.
+The images are different but the site's HTML is the same as the demo site included in the source.

 **http://www.youtube.com/watch?v=kXTP8XqrSwE**